 Jace remains a constant presence but suffers from a maturity conundrum.
 He died at age fifteen and remains a fifteen-year-old spirit.
 Disdaining college as just going to classes he always skipped in Miami, he invades the life of Tim’s Tom Sawyer compatriot from their days of Alligator Alley Adventures.
 Tommy is also fifteen and a better fit with Jace’s need to cut-up.

 The other neighborhood band members are suffering similar post-graduation letdown.
 Robby remains the king of the junior high stoners, dealing out of his bedroom.
 Michael, a freshman at the U of Miami, is waiting for Jenna to graduate high school.
 Mary, Flo, and Edi are also U of M freshmen.
 Hippie and Anna are raising Little Greg under the watchful eyes of his two moms, Marge and Meg.
-The Ames crew have moved on to Iowa State.
+The Ames crew has moved on to Iowa State.
 Martin Scorsese’s “New York, New York’ is soon to be released, with Marty touting the theme song for Oscar consideration.
 David Minehan remains Jack’s secret roommate at Harvard while building The Neighborhoods’ reputation at the Rat.
 The Mower 3D girls are winning over male admirers to their feminist point of view – hormones over stereotypes.
 Everyone is headed to where they always knew that they would be as adults.